tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 ### How do I determine if I am accessing COS over a private network?

-The access endpoints of COS use intelligent DNS resolution.
-For COS access via the Internet (including different ISPs), we will detect and select the optimal linkage for you to access COS.
-If you have deployed a service in Tencent Cloud to access COS, access within the same region will be automatically directed to a private network address.
-Cross-region access is not supported in a private network and the COS endpoint is resolved to a public network address by default.
+Tencent Cloud COS adopts intelligent resolution for COS endpoints.
+In this way, the optimal linkage can be provided for you to access COS with different ISPs.

+If you have deployed a CVM within Tencent Cloud for accessing COS over a private network, you must first ensure that the CVM resides in the same region as the COS bucket, then use the `nslookup` command on the CVM to resolve the COS endpoint.
+If a private IP is returned, access between the CVM and COS is over a private network; otherwise, it is over a public network.

+If your CVM resides in a different region from the COS bucket, but it is still in one of COS regions, you can use the COS private network global acceleration domain name to access files and achieve cross-region access between the CVM and COS.

+#### How to determine access over a private network

+Tencent Cloud products within the same region can access each other over a private network, incurring no traffic fees.
+Therefore, we recommend choosing the same region when you purchase different Tencent Cloud products to save on costs.

 >!
-The private networks of public cloud regions do not interconnect with those of finance cloud regions.
+The private networks of Public Cloud regions do not interconnect with those of Finance Cloud regions.
 >

-#### How to determine access over a private network

-Tencent Cloud products within the same region access each other over a private network by default, incurring no traffic fees.
-Therefore, we recommend choosing the same region when you purchase different Tencent Cloud products to save on costs.

 The following shows how to determine access over a private network: